-And while the cocktail at this restaurant was acceptable, it wasn’t the best Old Fashioned I’ve ever had.
-I turned to Christopher and told him that I was soooo going to make an Old Fashioned cocktail recipe for the blog!
+And while the cocktail at this restaurant was acceptable, it wasn’t the best old fashioned I’ve ever had.
+I turned to Christopher and told him that I was soooo going to make a classic old fashioned cocktail recipe for the blog!
 He smiled proudly at me.
 Or maybe he was just checking out the reflection of his teeth in my glasses.
-I will never know.

-I plop them into the glass and muddle them together with the orange slices.
-If you don’t have a muddler, you can use the back of a wooden spoon!
-But I love my muddler.
+- If you don’t have a muddler, you can use the back of a spoon.

-I pour the bourbon directly over the ice and then take my cocktail mixing spoon and swirl all the ingredients around the glass.
-I want the bourbon nice and cold and the ingredients to all meld together.
+Pour the bourbon directly over the ice and then take your cocktail spoon and swirl all the ingredients around the glass.
+You want the bourbon nice and cold and the ingredients to all meld together.

-Here’s an arial view of the old fashioned cocktail recipe!
+Here’s an arial view of the classic old fashioned cocktail!

 And the vertical view.

-All that is left to do is sit on my couch and sip this delish drink!
+All that is left to do is sit on my couch and sip this classic old fashioned cocktail!